 And you’ll find it easier to attract and keep the people who need what you have to offer.

 What problems do you solve for your audience?
 What makes you different from your competitors, and why is that important for them?
-What common problems provide opportunities to connect using humor?
+Do common problems provide opportunities to connect using humor?

 To expand on our dog-walking example, problems could include being away from home during the day, a busy schedule, and needing someone trustworthy and reliable to care for a beloved pet.